Xiaoxi-Luo-CL/Xiaoxi-Luo-CL.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Greetings!
 I am a master's student in the [CompLING Lab](https://compling-wat.com/) at [UWaterloo CS](https://cs.uwaterloo.ca/), supervised by [Prof. Freda Shi](https://cs.uwaterloo.ca/~fhs/), and currently affiliated with [Vector Institute](https://vectorinstitute.ai/).
 Previously, I received my B.S. in Data Science at [Yuanpei College](https://yuanpei.pku.edu.cn/en/aboutyuanpei/collegeprofile/index.htm), [Peking University](https://www.pku.edu.cn/).
-During my undergraduate studies, I also received systematic training in Ancient Chinese and Chinese Lingusitics.
+During my undergraduate studies, I pursued systematic training in Ancient Chinese and Chinese Linguistics in addition to my major.
+I also work closely with [Prof. Weiwei Sun](https://www.cl.cam.ac.uk/~ws390/) at the [Department of Computer Science and Technology](https://www.cst.cam.ac.uk/) of the [University of Cambridge](https://www.cam.ac.uk/).

-My research interests lie at the intersection of linguistics and computation, broadly in two directions.
-I study how LLMs acquire, represent, and use linguistic knowledge, often using interpretability tools.
-I also build mathematical or computational models for linguistics problems, e.g.: formalizing complex linguistics phenomena, proposing or verifying linguistics theories.
-With an expertise in Ancient Chinese, I am also particularly interested in diacronic language change and (computational) historical linguistics.
+My research interests broadly lie at the intersection of computation and linguistics, primarily developing along two directions.
+One line is building mathematical or computational models for linguistics problems, e.g., formalizing complex phenomena, proposing or verifying theories.
+Another line focuses on understanding how LLMs acquire, represent, and use language with interpretability tools.
+These two lines share a common goal: to uncover the inner structures and rules of language, and to understand how they emerge and evolve in both human languages and LLMs.

+With an expertise in Ancient Chinese, I am especially attracted by topics related to diachronic language change and (computational) historical linguistics.